Xanax Addiction Treatment Center

 Xanax Withdrawal Symptoms and Side Effects

-Two telltale signs of Xanax dependency include developing a tolerance—meaning you need more of the drug to get the same effect—and experiencing acute Xanax withdrawal symptoms when you stop taking the drug, which can include:
+Two telltale signs of Xanax dependency include developing a tolerance—meaning you need more of the drug to get the same effect—and experiencing acute Xanax withdrawal symptoms when you stop taking the drug.

-- Rebound anxiety, a return of symptoms the drug is designed to control
+- Rebound anxiety and the return of other symptoms the drug is designed to control

 - Increased heart rate and blood pressure